awsdocs/amazon-sagemaker-developer-guide/doc_source/data-parallel-modify-sdp.md

 ## Modify a PyTorch Training Script Using SMD Data Parallel<a name="data-parallel-modify-sdp-pt"></a>

-The following steps show you how to convert a PyTorch training script to utilize SageMaker's distibuted data parallel library\.
+The following steps show you how to convert a PyTorch training script to utilize SageMaker's distributed data parallel library\.

 The library APIs are designed to be similar to PyTorch Distributed Data Parallel \(DDP\) APIs\.
-For additional details on each data parallel API offered for PyTorch, see the [SageMaker distibuted data parallel PyTorch API documentation](https://sagemaker.readthedocs.io/en/stable/api/training/smd_data_parallel.html#api-documentation)\.
+For additional details on each data parallel API offered for PyTorch, see the [SageMaker distributed data parallel PyTorch API documentation](https://sagemaker.readthedocs.io/en/stable/api/training/smd_data_parallel.html#api-documentation)\.

 1. Import the library’s PyTorch client and initialize it, then import the module for distributed training\.